-Have you ever wondered how bakeries make those perfect pretty swirls on top their cupcakes?
+Have you ever wondered how bakeries make those perfect pretty swirls on top of their cupcakes?
 Or how the swirls look so unique and different from each other?
-Well the test kitchen has baked up a big batch of cupcakes and set out to find our favorite swirls.
+Well we’ve baked up a big batch of cupcakes and set out to find our favorite swirls.
 See our picks for our favorite pastry tips below!

 Here’s how the swirl looks when using the open star tip: